lara-martin/Principles-of-AI/homeworks/search/search.md

 <h4> What to Submit </h4>
     <p> Zip only the files you altered for this assignment as a .zip <b> named with the first letter of your first name, your last name, and homework number</b> (example: lmartin_hw1.zip) and submit it on Blackboard before the due date.
+If you are submitting as a pair, please label the file with both of your last names and the homework number (example: martin_ayanzadeh_hw1.zip).
     <br>
     <a href="{{page.submission_link}}">Submission link</a>
     </p>